open-telemetry/opentelemetry-specification/specification/api-metrics.md

 semantically defined.

-These values are considered coherent, because measurements from an Observer instrument in a single collection interval are considered simultaneous.
-The set of measurements captured through one callback invocation are considered independent metric events; explicitly, these events share a single timestamp.
+These values are considered coherent, because measurements from an Observer instrument in a single collection interval are captured at the same logical time.
+A single callback invocation generates (zero or more) simultaneous metric events, all sharing an implicit timestamp.

 ## Interpretation